 Sit on a Bench and Sketch the People Around You

-I find the people sketches so fascinating to look at and I love seeing them in other peoples sketchbooks or Instagram feeds.
+I find people sketches so fascinating to look at and I love seeing them in other people’s sketchbooks or Instagram feeds.
 They don’t have to be perfect, focus on capturing the essence of the person, their movement or character.

 While you’re on that bench, sketch the pigeons!

-This exercise can really help you practice speed and only capturing the most essential lines in order to capture you subject.
+This exercise can really help you practice speed and only capture the most essential lines in order to capture your subject.